 Reflexology concepts appear in several ancient cultures, particularly in Indian, Chinese, and Japanese cultures.

 Reflexology was brought to North America in 1913 by Dr. William Fitzgerald, an ear, nose, and throat specialist.
 He refined the zone therapy theory, where the body is divided into 10 equal zones running along the length of the body.

 Each zone is associated with a toe and finger.
 Manipulating one zone can impact the functioning of the body as a whole.
 He used pressure on the feet in different zones to affect different parts of the body.

-Eunice Ingham, a massage therapist, further refined the technique when he eventually mapped the body onto the surface of the feet.
+Eunice Ingham, a massage therapist, further refined the technique when she eventually mapped the body onto the surface of the feet.
 Since then, reflexology maps on the hands and ears have also been developed.

 Reflexology is a whole-body treatment.
-Stimulation of the reflex points on the feet, hands, or ears are said to help self-regulate the body and encourage the body to move the organ or structure and its associated energy towards balance or better function.
+Stimulation of the reflex points on the feet, hands, or ears is said to help self-regulate the body and encourage the body to move the organ or structure and its associated energy towards balance or better function.